Magnetic tuning of band topology evidenced by exotic quantum oscillations in the Dirac semimetal EuMnSb$_2$

 The complex magnetic phase diagram with different configurations of Eu$^{2+}$ localized 4f magnetic moments is key to understand the anomalous quantum oscillations in EuMnSb$_2$.
 The observed spin splitting of degenerate Sb-p orbital Dirac bands and emergence of non-trivial Berry curvature, indicated by the exotic temperature dependence of the quantum oscillations, opens an interesting perspective to design and control novel topological phases by the help of local 4f electrons.

 In conclusion, we observe anomalous magneto quantum transport with a modification of SdH oscillation pattern with temperature in the magnetic topological semimetal EuMnSb$_2$.
-The SdH oscillation splitting is dominated by the spin splitting of Dirac bands, caused by polarized local 4f magnetic moments.
-Our results comprehensively demonstrate the entire process how magnetism modifies the Dirac band with spin degeneracy to acquire a nontrivial Berry phase.
+Our results comprehensively demonstrate the entire process how magnetism modifies the Dirac band with spin degeneracy to acquire a non-zero Berry phase.
 EuMnSb$_2$ semimetal in large magnetic field exemplifies the intriguing quantum transport behavior arising in magnetic topological materials.